lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/COVERAGE_REPORT.md

 - Config: 79% ✅
 - LLM Client (mock): 75% ✅

-The remaining untested code requires real GCP services, which is acceptable for Phase 1.
+The remaining untested code requires real GCP services, which is acceptable for Release 1.

 ---